kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 }
 ```

-#### Attribute References and Portability
+#### Attributes and Portability

-To ensure portability and avoid implementation-specific lock-in, the `Reference` attribute source type relies exclusively on standard [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/).
+To ensure portability and avoid implementation-specific lock-in, the `Attribute` attribute source type relies exclusively on standard [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/).

-When users specify an `attributeRef`, they must use these standardized keys (e.g., `http.request.method`, `http.response.status_code`).
+When users specify an `attributeKey`, they must use these standardized keys (e.g., `http.request.method`, `http.response.status_code`).
 The underlying Gateway API implementations are responsible for mapping these standard OpenTelemetry keys to their proxy-specific internal variables.

-Implementations MUST NOT expose internal, proxy-specific variables through the `Reference` type.
+Implementations MUST NOT expose internal, proxy-specific variables through the `Attribute` type.
 If an implementation does not support mapping a specific standard attribute, it SHOULD gracefully omit it or signal the limitation via policy status conditions.

 ### Conformance Tests